Home > Health Library > Labyrinthitis and Vestibular Neuritis

 gets swollen and

-The inflammation may cause
+The inflammation of either condition may cause

 vertigo.
 This makes you feel like you're spinning or